-- 1. Add EXXXX PROGRAM-EVALUATION-TYPE to the InterchangeMasterScheduleExtension within the SectionExtension complex type for Submission 3.
+- Add EXXXX PROGRAM-EVALUATION-TYPE to the InterchangeMasterScheduleExtension within the SectionExtension complex type for Submission 3.

 - 2. Add CXXX Program Evaluation Code Table:

 - a.
 00 None

 - b.
 01 TEA Self-Assessment Tool

 - c.
-99 Other

-er Schedule Context rule to support the new element. • #####-000 D# PRO blan e PreK Course Section has a HOME-ROOM-INDICATOR and HIGH-QUALITY-PK- GRAM-INDICATOR that are equal to 1, then the following fields must not be k: PK-CURRICULA, STUDENT-INSTRUCTION, PK-SCHOOL-TYPE, and GRAM-EVALUATION-TYPE. - -000-006 TSDS Early Childhood Pre-Kindergarten Data Submission Report to n Evaluation column.
-Dara Fuller seconded the r motion.
-The motion passed unanimously.
-Early Childhood Data Sy stem (ECDS) Section 10 Kindergarten Submission Timeline Action Item December timeframe, and submission.
-With the imple classroom data, and specia DS submission, LEAs were required to submit kindergarten data in the prekindergarten data by the end of the year solely through a TSDS ementation of HB4 legislation in 2016-2017, TEA leveraged the demographic, al programs information required for the ECDS from the existing TSDS PEIMS sen the burden on the LEAs and avoid the double-reporting of collected data. school year.
-The feedback submissions to TEA at the s As reported challenges in completing their ECDS submissions in the 2016-2017 was generally centered around the challenge of completing three data same time during the end of the school year.
-An LEA may have been required S Summer resubmission, ECDS kindergarten BOY submission and their submission. providing kindergarten BO assessments administered g their own challenge with serving their Early Learning Division's needs in Y assessment data in a timely fashion.
-The data from the kindergarten by LEAs in December is generally not available for TEA's use until the end of current submission timeline. including ESC PEIMS coord the August 22, 2017 webin timelines: kindergarten BO ived from ESCs, TEA administered a poll question to the members of the FCN, inators and certified TSDS vendors.
-TEA provided three poll questions during lar.
-These poll questions sought feedback on each of the ECDS submission IY and prekindergarten BOY and EOY.
-The purpose was to seek ways to reduce mitting their ECDS data to TEA. school year, which timeline do you for the KG collection?
-7 KG collection due on January 31, 2019 KG collection due on July 18, 2019 KG collection due on August 15, 2019 0 20 40 60 80 100 Percent Kindergarten submission ti e floor for questions.
-Dara Fuller asked if the software vendors would be extractors to meet this timeline.
+99 Other - 3.
+Add a new Master Schedule Context rule to support the new element. - #####-000# - If the PreK Course Section has a HOME-ROOM-INDICATOR and HIGH-QUALITY-PK-PROGRAM-INDICATOR that are equal to 1, then the following fields must not be blank: PK-CURRICULA, STUDENT-INSTRUCTION, PK-SCHOOL-TYPE, and PROGRAM-EVALUATION-TYPE. - 4.
+Update the ECD0-000-006 TSDS Early Childhood Pre-Kindergarten Data Submission Report to include a Program Evaluation column.

+Lisa Garcia seconded the motion.

+6. Early Childhood Data System (ECDS) Section 10 Kindergarten Submission Timeline Action Item

+Prior to the 2016-2017 ECDS submission, LEAs were required to submit kindergarten data in the December timeframe, and prekindergarten data by the end of the year solely through a TSDS submission.
+With the implementation of HB4 legislation in 2016-2017, TEA leveraged the demographic, classroom data, and special programs information required for the ECDS from the existing TSDS PEIMS Summer submission to lessen the burden on the LEAs and avoid the double-reporting of collected data.

+A significant number of LEAs reported challenges in completing their ECDS submissions in the 2016-2017 school year.
+The feedback was generally centered around the challenge of completing three data submissions to TEA at the same time during the end of the school year.
+An LEA may have been required to submit their TSDS PEIMS Summer resubmission, ECDS kindergarten BOY submission and their prekindergarten BOY/EOY submission.

+Additionally, TEA was facing their own challenge with serving their Early Learning Division's needs in providing kindergarten BOY assessment data in a timely fashion.
+The data from the kindergarten assessments administered by LEAs in December is generally not available for TEA's use until the end of the school year due to the current submission timeline.

+Based upon feedback received from ESCs, TEA administered a poll question to the members of the FCN, including ESC PEIMS coordinators and certified TSDS vendors.
+TEA provided three poll questions during the August 22, 2017 webinar.
+These poll questions sought feedback on each of the ECDS submission timelines: kindergarten BOY and prekindergarten BOY and EOY.
+The purpose was to seek ways to reduce the burden on LEAs in submitting their ECDS data to TEA.

+Ed Linden presented the results of the polling questions to the committee concerning the ECDS Kindergarten submission timeline.

+Nancy Dunnam opened the floor for questions.
+Dara Fuller asked if the software vendors would be ready with their Summer extractors to meet this timeline.
 Terri Hanson asked the vendor software members of the committee to please answer.
 Jennifer Carver stated the requirement for this new timeline has been established and they will work to meet this timeline.